ArberTu474/Glow-code-js-curriculum/Day_2_v2.md

 ### Exercise 1

-- Give them mathematical expression and them them to convert them to code.
+- Give them mathematical expression and tell them to convert them to code.
 Save the result of the expression to a variable named `result`.
 - Example expressions:

   - $\Large\frac{5 + 7}{3}$